Kicksecure/security-misc/README.md

 Importantly, we do not rely on the use of the already enabled-by-default `mitigations=auto` kernel boot parameter to perform CPU mitigations like many other distributions.
-This is because it's use is both totally redundant and it does not apply all hardening settings to their strictest possible levels.
+This is because its use is both totally redundant and it does not apply all hardening settings to their strictest possible levels.
 See issue: https://github.com/Kicksecure/security-misc/issues/199#issuecomment-3327391859.